-The Fullers360 Auckland to Tiritiri Matangi return ferry is taking a break from its scheduled services.
+The Fullers360 Auckland to Tiritiri Matangi Island ferry is taking a break from its scheduled services.
 We hope to be back cruising to this incredible part of the Hauraki Gulf shortly, please check back in with us soon.

 The Kawarau Loop Track includes a network of shorter tracks that all connect, making a great round trip walk from the Wharf.